-The battle of losing weight is a struggle many of us face at any age.
-Current statistics show that two-thirds of American adults are overweight and one-third is obese.
-Obesity increases our risk of developing larger issues such as diabetes, high blood pressure, arthritis, and cancer.
+The battle to lose weight is a struggle many of us face at any age.
+Current statistics show that two-thirds of American adults are overweight and one-third are obese.
+Obesity increases our risk of developing more serious issues such as diabetes, high blood pressure, arthritis, and cancer.

-It’s common that we associate weight gain as a result of over-consumption of calories and lack of exercise.
+We often associate weight gain with over-consumption of calories and lack of exercise.
 At times, even lowering our calories and increasing physical activity does not give us the effects we expect.
-There are additional factors other than diet and exercise that can affect how we lose weight.
+Factors other than diet and exercise can affect how we lose weight.

 These factors are unique to each individual and influence the body in different ways.
 Lack of customization in weight loss programs is why they are not effective for all of us.
 A weight loss program should not be a universal plan.
-When we begin to address contributing factors we are working our way to the root cause of what is slowing your weight loss.
+When we begin to address contributing factors, we work our way to the root cause of what is slowing your weight loss.